JoseSzycho/nodejs_development_course/06_class/README.md

 const person = Object.create(personPrototype);
 person.name = "John";

-person.age // => 30
+person.age; // => 30
 ```

-__Advantages of using Object.create():__
+**Advantages of using Object.create():**

-* Allows you to set up a prototype chain, enabling prototype-based inheritance.
+- Allows you to set up a prototype chain, enabling prototype-based inheritance.
-* Provides a cleaner separation between the prototype and instance-specific properties.
+- Provides a cleaner separation between the prototype and instance-specific properties.

-__Disadvantages:__
+**Disadvantages:**

-* Requires creating a separate prototype object first.
+- Requires creating a separate prototype object first.
-* More complex than the object constructor for simple object creation.
+- More complex than the object constructor for simple object creation.

 ### ES6 classes